himanshu2477/Python-Password-Generator-Project/README.md

-Here’s an enhanced version of your text, polished for clarity and engagement:

 **Excited to Share My Latest Python Project: A Secure Password Generator!**
 Developed as part of the #CodSoft internship under the expert guidance of **Mr. Divakar Kushwaha Sir** at Ducat Noida.